cdevelopment010/christmas-cards-2022/Notes.md

 # Notes

-Tomorrow (01/12)
+Tomorrow (02/12)
-- icons
-- local storage for basket
+- Add empty basket message
-- Maybe basket page...????
+- Button effect for add to basket
+- Search functionality working

 ## Questions/things to think about

 - Do I want to add a quanitity or just buy one?
 - Personalise section would be good, but a nice to have.
+- Search functionality...
+Could have a separate route /search/SearchTerm with the SearchTerm being what is typed in the textbox?
+- No items in basket... error message

 ## To Do

 #### Nav

-- [ ] Search box (not going to add functionality)
+- [x] Search box (not going to add functionality)
-- [ ] Basket icon and count of in basket
+- [x] Basket icon and count of in basket
 - [x] display flex
 - [ ] Logo

 #### Home
 - [x] create cards for images
 - [ ] Don't think I will add a carosel
-- [ ] Add cards to basket or go to item detail
+- [x] Add cards to basket or go to item detail
 - [x] Margin on the top of the cards
 - [x] Title